HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-especially in adolescents and young adults, often after infections.
+V.a. in adolescents and young adults, often after infections.

 LocalizationThis section has been translated automatically.

 Mainly occurring on the trunk, arms, legs (proximal extremities), typically symmetrical and arranged in the cleft lines of the skin.

 Initial 0.3 to 0.6 cm large, dome-shaped, red or grey-red, coarse, superficially dull or mirror-like papules with or without scaling.